 been removed from the database and you should refer to that Public Act to see the changes

 made to the current law.

 (110 ILCS 48/20)

 Selection of grantees.

-The Board of Higher Education shall award grants to qualified consortia that reflect the distribution and diversity of hard-to-staff schools and hard-to-staff positions across this State.
-In awarding grants, the Board of Higher Education shall select programs that successfully address Initiative criteria and that reflect a diversity of strategies in terms of serving urban areas, serving rural areas, the nature of the participating institutions of higher education, and the nature of hard-to-staff schools and
+The Board of Higher Education shall, subject to appropriation, allocate funds to Grow Your Own Illinois for the purpose of administering the program and awarding grants as needed to qualified consortia that reflect the distribution and diversity of hard-to-staff schools and hard-to-staff positions across this State.
+In awarding grants, Grow Your Own Illinois shall select programs that successfully address Initiative criteria and that reflect a diversity of strategies in terms of serving urban areas, serving rural areas, the nature of the participating institutions of higher education, and the nature of hard-to-staff schools and

 hard-to-staff teaching positions on which a program is focused.

-The Board of Higher Education shall select consortia that meet the following requirements:
+Grow Your Own Illinois shall select, manage, and oversee consortia that meet the following requirements: